jmussman/lambdaone-aws-python/README.md

 1. Open the project in VS Code.
 1. Open an integrated terminal with with View &rarr; Terminal.
 Create a virtual python environment from the terminal.
-The folder name .venv is important ($ is the command prompt):
+The folder name .venv is important:
     ```
-    $ python -m venv .venv
+    python -m venv .venv
     ```
 1. Open the command palette with View &rarr; Command Palette...
 Seach for *Python: Select Interpreter* and click on it.